In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 “We are all farmers, we have lemon and tomato nurseries, and our children were not in the army,” says Samia, grieving her son.

-“Village wanted no part of this”
+“Our village wanted no part of this”

-The village of al-Rusafa, near the silk-making, mixed-faith city of Masyaf, lost 63 residents.
+The village of Al-Rusafa, near the silk-making, mixed-faith city of Masyaf, lost 63 residents.
 Regime remnants – one local called them “saboteurs” – first ambushed a convoy outside the village, spilling oil on the road to make vehicles hard to steer.

-“They had been forming armed groups secretly,” says a former Assad soldier turned shopkeeper.
+“They had been forming armed groups secretly,” says a former Assad soldier who is now a shopkeeper.
 “They had leaders and everything.
 Our village wanted no part of this.”

-One father says his son was executed and body mutilated.
+One father says his son was executed and his body mutilated.
 Another breaks down in sobs describing how security forces dragged his four sons from their home and shot them by the barn.

 Witnesses reported hearing calls to “jihad” and vows to slaughter Alawite “pigs.”